shammur/spoken-adi-demo/README.md

 sudo apt install python-dbus
 ```

 Use `sudo -H` only when you installing in the global environment.
+Check requirements.txt in repo for libraries versions.
 ```bash
 virtualenv --system-site-packages <your_env_name> -p <path/to/python2.7>
 source <path/to/your/env>/bin/activate